ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 **Grappled**
 * A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.
-* The condition ends if the Grappler is incapacitated (see the condition)
+* The condition ends if the Grappler is incapacitated (see the condition).
 * The condition also ends if an Effect removes the grappled creature from the reach of the Grappler or Grappling effect, such as when a creature is hurled away by the Thunderwave spell.

 **Incapacitated**
-* An incapacitated creture can't take Actions or Reactions.
+* An incapacitated creature can't take Actions or Reactions.

 **Invisible**
 * An invisible creature is impossible to see without the aid of magic or a special sense.
 For the purpose of Hiding, the creature is heavily obscured.
 The creature's location can be detected by any noise it makes or any tracks it leaves.